 • The leather is very soft and pliable.
 It is not hard like other types of leather and does not crease.

 • The leather is tough and durable in spite of being soft.
 It is not easily spoiled.

 • The leather has an intact top-grain.
 Hence, it is more "breathable" and does not retain moisture.

 • The leather often develops a patina over the years that adds to its beauty.

-Nappa leather has been commonly used to make what are referred to as specialty goods - bags, wallets, toiletry kits and goods of personal use.
+Nappa leather has been commonly used to make what are referred to as specialty goods - bags, wallets, footwear and goods of personal use.
 It is also used for car furnishings and can be found in cars like Ferrari, Porsche or a BMW.
-Footwear made from this leather is also available.
 Goods made of Nappa leather look really beautiful, preserving the original texture and marks or blemishes of the animal skin.